-Most recently, under the capable leadership of Rev. Don Schlichting, the 1605 W. 106th Avenue property was remodeled once again to include a Gathering Room and Bell Tower.
+Most recently, under the capable leadership of Rev. Don Schlichting, the 1605 West 106th Avenue property was remodeled once again to include a Gathering Room and Bell Tower.
 The changes made enhanced the properties appearance; made our outlook toward the neighborhood much more hospitable and set the stage for future growth.
 During his tenure, Dr. Schlichting began the Disciple Bible Studies; started the Stephen Ministries program and encouraged the growth of lay ministries in the church.

-The year 2000 saw yet another change for Northglenn United Methodist Church, as the Rocky Mountain Conference announced the appointment of Northglenn’s first woman senior pastor, Rev. Jane Y. Riecke.
+The year 2000 saw yet another change for Northglenn United Methodist Church, as the Rocky Mountain Conference announced the appointment of Northglenn’s first woman Senior Pastor, Rev. Jane Y. Riecke.
 Pastor Jane, as she is known, brought great enthusiasm and energy to ministries of Northglenn UMC.

 In 2007 we welcomed Reverend Jim Harris as our Senior Pastor.